CyrusNajmabadi/lang-design/CollectionLiterals.md

     To resolve this, we can either:

     - Require users to parenthesize `(..e)` or include a start index `0..e` if they want a range.
     - Choose a different syntax (like `...`) for spread.
-This would be unfortunate though for the lack of consistency with slice patterns.
+This would be unfortunate for the lack of consistency with slice patterns.

     1b. `dictionary_element` can be ambiguous with a [`conditional_expression`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#1115-conditional-operator).
 For example: